Please note The Blackford Trust is now closed - this page is retained for purely historic interest

 Blackford Hill, Edinburgh

-We are called The Blackford Trust because Blackford Hill is the site of the Royal Observatory, where Dr Thompson worked for around 30 years.
-It also overlooks the area of the city where his son Graham Thompson grew up, as did another of our Trustees, while two others lived close by in their younger days.
+We were called The Blackford Trust because Blackford Hill is the site of the Royal Observatory, where Dr Thompson worked for around 30 years.
+It also overlooks the area of the city where his son Graham Thompson grew up.
+Some of our other past Trustees have connections to the area, too.

-The hill, Blackford Pond and the surrounding woodlands are an area of natural beauty, managed by the City of Edinburgh Ranger Service and the Friends of Hermitage and Braid (see photo below, courtesy of
+The hill, Blackford Pond and the surrounding woodlands are an area of natural beauty, managed by the City of Edinburgh Ranger Service and the Friends of Hermitage and Braid (see photo at left, courtesy of

 www.henniker.org.uk).
 Evidence of human habitation on the hill has been found dating back to around 2000BC.